lzanini/blackjack-engine/README.md

 ## Simulating hands

 Once the betting and playing strategies are defined, you can run a simulation as demonstrated in the [Quickstart](https://github.com/lzanini/blackjack-engine/blob/master/README.md#quickstart) section.
-Below are all the simulationparameters available:
+Below are all the simulation parameters available:

 ```python
 simulation = BlackjackSimulation(nb_decks=1,